7aitsev/ansible-tuto/step-10/README.md

 ## HAProxy playbook

 We've done the most difficult part of the job.
-Writing a playbook to install and configure HAproxy is a breeze:
+Writing a playbook to install and configure HAProxy is a breeze:

 ```yaml
 - hosts: web